varvarasd/angular-test-senior/Tech-Test-Senior-Frontend.md

 **Goal**: Implement features for a Vehicle Inventory and Finance Calculator.

 **Scenario**:
 You are tasked with building a Vehicle listing and Finance Details view feature for an automotive finance web application.
-The application needs to display a list a retailers available vehicles, allow users to filter and sort these vehicles, and then view the details of a single vehicle along with a representative finance calculation on a separate page.
+The application needs to display a list of retailers available vehicles, allow users to filter and sort these vehicles, and then view the details of a single vehicle along with a representative finance calculation on a separate page.

+**Delivery**
+Please fork the repo and provide a URL to your own solution

 **Instructions:**